EU Data Protection

-To ensure that data crossing into the U.S. from the EU has an adequate level of protection for EU compliance, mLab has for many years utilized the “Standard Contractual Clauses” wording as prescribed by the EU to protect cross-border data transfer to the U.S. GDPR has explicitly stated (Chapter V - Articles 44-50) that Standard Contractual Clauses is an accepted method of compliance for cross-border data transfer.
+To ensure that data crossing into the U.S. from the EU has an adequate level of protection for EU compliance, mLab is certified under the Privacy Shield Framework (see next section), and has for many years utilized the “Standard Contractual Clauses” wording as prescribed by the EU to protect cross-border data transfer to the U.S. GDPR has explicitly stated (Chapter V - Articles 44-50) that Standard Contractual Clauses is an accepted method of compliance for cross-border data transfer.

-We currently include the Standard Contractual Clauses as part of our DPA until such time that we receive certification under the Privacy Shield Framework (see next section).
+We currently include the Standard Contractual Clauses as part of our DPA.

 Privacy Shield Framework

-Privacy Shield requires that U.S. businesses wishing to process EU citizen’s personal information self-certify that they will comply with seven major privacy principles and sixteen privacy sub-principles.
 It is important to note that the Privacy Shield Framework, by itself, is not a substitute for compliance with GDPR.
-For more information visit the Privacy Shield Program Overview.
+To learn more about the Privacy Shield program, and to view mLab’s certification, please visit https://www.privacyshield.gov.